 The Manual mode lets users import existing SSL certificate bundles.

 Users are able to upload their SSL certificate, any included intermediaries, and the corresponding private key to create certificate bundles.
 These are usually obtained together via the service used to generate and authenticate the certificates.

 The Dynamic mode sets a request to generate a new SSL certificate when attached to a Load Balancer frontend.

-Creating a dynamic SSL certificate bundle allows users to obtain certificates directly to their Load Balancer by simply creating the necessary DNS records to demonstrate their authority over the claimed domain names.
+Creating a dynamic SSL certificate bundle allows users to obtain certificates directly to their Load Balancer by creating the necessary DNS records to demonstrate their authority over the claimed domain names.

 Network Transfer Pool combines all transfer quotas included in the user’s UpCloud products and services into a single account-wide transfer pool, free of charge.

 Load Balancer instances fully benefit from all network transfer capacity available in the user’s Network Transfer Pool.
 Users can track network quota and total usage at their UpCloud Control Panel or via the UpCloud API.

 Any changes or updates are performed as rolling updates, meaning zero downtime for Production plans which use multiple nodes.